 - Motivation.
 While Steve wants to double his income, sometimes he gets lazy and doesn’t feel like doing the work required to get it.
-(See how the Peg Method forces you to be HONEST with yourself?)
+(See how the Peg Method forces someone to be HONEST with themselves?)

 - Steve is a shy guy.
 He is not the kind of person who will walk into a room full of strangers and bounce around as a social butterfly.
 This makes networking difficult.

 Now for his ASSETS.
 What are the things working for Steve?